msschwartz21/deltascope/docs/source/API.rst

 	:returns: Length of the arc along the curve between the row and the vertex
 	:rtype: float

-.. py:method:: brain.find_theta(row,xc,zc)
+.. py:method:: brain.find_theta(row,zc,yc)

-	Calculate theta for a row containing data point in relationship to the xy plane
+	Calculate theta for a row containing data point in relationship to the xz plane

 	:param pd.Series row: row from dataframe in the form of a pandas Series
-	:param float xc: X position of the closest point in the curve to the data point
+	:param float yc: Y position of the closest point in the curve to the data point
 	:param float zc: Z position of the closest point in the curve to the data point
-	:returns: theta, angle between point and the xy plane
+	:returns: theta, angle between point and the xz plane
 	:rtype: float

 .. py:method:: brain.calc_coord(row)